 Set By: Michael Vick, Atlanta Falcons (2006)

-When Michael Vick entered the league back in 2001, he was a revelation—a cannon-armed southpaw with scrambling ability very few (if any) quarterbacks had ever displayed in the NFL.
+When Michael Vick entered the league in 2001, he was a revelation—a cannon-armed southpaw with scrambling ability very few (if any) quarterbacks had ever displayed in the NFL.
 In 2006, he took that scrambling ability to the next level.
-He averaged over eight yards per carry and did something many thought we'd never see a quarterback do in the pros—rush for over 1,000 yards.
+He averaged over eight yards per carry and did something many thought we'd never see a quarterback do in the league: rush for over 1,000 yards.

 Fast-forward over a decade, and another signal-caller, though right-handed, has evoked more than a few comparisons to Vick.

 Yes, the offseason plan for the Baltimore Ravens has no doubt revolved around helping second-year quarterback Lamar Jackson improve as a passer.
 The 147 carries he had in 2018 were 24 more than Vick had in that 2006 season and obviously led to more punishment than Ravens head coach John Harbaugh would like to see Jackson take.